ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/E-traits.md

 * create type `Rectangle`, defined with `width`, `height`, `x`, and `y`.
 * create type `Circle`, defined with `radius`, `x`, and `y`.

+we will be adding methods to `Rectangle` and `Circle` so it is easiest just to make them classes

 <br/>
 <br/>